NyeGuy/nyeguy.github.io/_posts/2021-06-01-teaching-on-zoom.md

 Teaching on zoom, I discovered I had to become keenly aware of how much cognitive capacity college students had for learning

+* This is a work in progress blog post - thx, mgmt.

 In the fall of 2020 I began teaching at the Savannah College of Art and Design in their interactive design and game development program.
-Ever the best of timing, I began teaching during the corona virus pandemic.
-Not only was I thrown to the perverbial wolves, being on zoom was exhausting, frustrating, confusing and difficult.
-I started my first week in full optimism and energy, only to be smacked around with black boxes for students refusals to put cameras on.
-The quality of work plummeted, the number of "dog ate my - software crash" excuses sky rocketed.
-Depression was rampant.
-A group hated me, another group had multiple crying epsidoes.
-I had a few I really cared about, - yes, a few that I took with me until the end.
-But, I admit it, due to their absolute refusal to learn, most of my first class failed.
-The grade didn't reflect that, they moved on of course, but what should be injected into their head vs what they actually were able to process was a huge difference.
+This was during the height of the covid pandemic and I had to begin teaching on zoom.
+I started my first week in full optimism and energy, only to be smacked with black boxes of student refusal to put cameras on.
+This was no way to connect with students, and as a result the work suffered.

 I vowed the next quarter would be different.

 ### Cameras and Cognitive Capacity
-The first thing I did in my next quarter, was to unequivocally - in the first moments of class say:
+The first thing I did in my next quarter, was to unequivocally say:

-"Cameras On.
+*"Cameras On.
 There is no compromise.
-Cameras on - or you are absent.
+Cameras on - or you are absent."*
-You may turn it off if you go to the bathroom or have something that requires a moment of privacy, but my expectation is engagement from you, from the start of class until it ends."

-I was met with weird looks on that first class.
-I knew that the chats of annoyance filled their discord conversations.
-But, if I had to be there and present, they did too.
-And in this state, I would push them each week to be as present as possible to really engage with me.
-And when I saw them begin to flag, when I actually saw them get tired and the cognitive load became too much, I would stop, change actions and record the time we spent.

-This small change, of using cameras on to engage with made a difference.
-The work was better, the class was happier, and they all passed the cognitive injection I gave them.
+This small change, of using cameras on to engage with made all of the difference.
+The work was better, the class was happier, and most of those who kept cameras on acutally allowed for the cognitive injection I gave them.
 I had to be a jerk for the first class, but setting the tone made it better for everyone.
 The confidence I received from teaching them was amazing.
 I believe many of those kids are bound to manifest into real graphics artists.

 # Camera On - Engagement Range
 I would track each week what I call "Engagement Range."

 Essentially, I would estimate the amount of time I could engage with 20 to 25 year old students and maintain their high cognitive functioning through zoom.
 I'd watch their faces, I'd see if they got the concepts, I'd often ask questions or make small talk to  keep them looped.
 At first I noticed that the Enagement Range with cameras on averaged between 45 minutes for software specific teaching or 1 hour and 15 minutes if it was a "follow along" where I demo a small thing, and then do "crowd work" while they build.

 Classes at SCAD are required to be 2.5 hours for a studio.
 Which is extrodinarily difficult to maintain.
 They are also twice a week.
 So, figuring out how to generate engaging edutainment that had a high absorbtion rate, while filling up large quantities of time, that also maintained a quality output from the students was extremely difficult.
 Quantifying how much time they could spend doing what kind of learning activity became a key performance index.